-WOOD SUBFLOOR PREPERATION:
+WOOD SUBFLOOR PREPARATION:

-- · Screw down loose or squeaky sections of plywood and replace areas that are damaged. - To address flatness concerns sand or plane high spots and fill the low spots with a material approved for use under wood flooring. - 15 30 lb. roofing felt, vinyl tile or similar can be used (in layers) to build up low areas on wood subfloors to a max.
-3/16" provided fastener holding strength is not compromised. - Installers are responsible to use materials to ensure product performance. - Substrates that are not level/flat due to structural deficiencies should be repaired by a licensed contractor. - · Never apply plastic sheet over wood subfloors.
+- Screw down loose or squeaky sections of plywood and replace areas that are damaged. - To address flatness concerns sand or plane high spots, 15 30 lb. roofing felt can be used to build up (in layers) low areas on wood subfloors. - Substrates that are un-level due to structural deficiencies should be repaired by a licensed contractor.

+Never apply plastic sheet over wood subfloors.